 Carbon-fiber straps for walls bowing under 2 inches, helical wall anchors and steel I-beam bracing for severe deflection.
 Stops the inward push from clay-soil pressure, avoids the cost and disruption of full wall replacement.

-Bowing Wall Stabilization pricing: Carbon-fiber straps $500 to $800 per strap (5 to 8 straps for a typical bow), helical wall anchors $700 to $1,200 per anchor.
-Typical project $2,500 to $9,600 depending on deflection and method.
+Bowing wall stabilization pricing (reference ranges, not quotes): carbon-fiber straps usually run $500 to $800 per strap (5 to 8 straps for a typical bow), helical wall anchors usually run $700 to $1,200 per anchor.
+A typical project lands in the $2,500 to $9,600 range depending on deflection and method.
 Lifetime warranty on the stabilization.

 Free inspection first.
 We measure the wall deflection at three to five vertical points using a straight-edge and a feeler gauge, photograph the bow pattern, and check for related signs (horizontal crack at the mortar joint, displacement at the rim joist, efflorescence on the interior face).
 The measurement drives the engineering recommendation.
 Carbon-fiber installs run one to two days: we grind the block face to bond surface, apply the structural epoxy, bond the carbon-fiber strap, and finish with a paintable topcoat.
 Wall-anchor installs run three to four days because the exterior earth plates require trenching at each anchor location.
 The Dane County permit and engineering stamp are pulled for any wall-anchor or I-beam project.
 Carbon-fiber straps under the approved spacing pattern are non-structural and do not require the stamp.
 Lifetime warranty on the stabilization.

-Carbon-fiber straps run $500 to $800 per strap, with most Madison-area walls needing 5 to 8 straps for a typical bow.
-Helical wall anchors run $700 to $1,200 per anchor, used on walls with more than 2 inches of deflection.
+Carbon-fiber straps usually run $500 to $800 per strap, with most Madison-area walls needing 5 to 8 straps for a typical bow.
+Helical wall anchors usually run $700 to $1,200 per anchor, used on walls with more than 2 inches of deflection.
 Steel I-beam bracing runs higher and applies to the most severe cases.
-A typical project lands $2,500 to $9,600 depending on which method the engineering supports.
+A typical project lands in the $2,500 to $9,600 range depending on which method the engineering supports.
+These are reference ranges, not quotes, the firm number comes after a free inspection.

 Carbon-fiber straps work on walls bowing under 2 inches.
 They bond to the inside face of the block, stop the inward movement, and keep the basement usable with no exterior excavation.
 Wall anchors work on walls past 2 inches of deflection.
 They run a steel rod from an interior wall plate through to an exterior earth plate, which lets us pull the wall back toward plumb over time.
 The engineering call comes off the deflection measurement during inspection.